Much like training for the Olympics, executing a first mover strategy isn’t for the faint of heart

-As the world tunes in to the Winter Olympics, many media buyers and sellers in Australia will gain their most accurate measurement of audience viewership ever before—thanks in part to the innovations of a Volaris-owned software company named Broadcast M.A.P.
+During the 2022 Winter Olympics, many media buyers and sellers in Australia gained their most accurate measurement of audience viewership than ever before, thanks in part to the innovations of a Volaris-owned software company named Broadcast M.A.P.

-1. How a First Mover Can Identify a Gap in the Market
+1. How can a first mover identify a gap in the market?

 Broadcast M.A.P.’s story sheds light on how to identify market opportunities for other companies.
 In the Australian market, audience measurement tools have traditionally been strong at measuring viewership across TV and radio platforms (or linear broadcast, in industry terms).
 But as people have shifted to video-on-demand and streaming technologies, the Australian market lagged in introducing modern tools and standards to measure online views.